 All individuals entering Canada are required to self-isolate for 14 days under the Quarantine Act.
-TWU will provide a suitable accommodation for the required isolation, available beginning August 21st for students who will be living on campus in the fall.
+TWU will provide a suitable accommodation for the required quarantine, available beginning August 21 for students who register in advance and will be living on campus in the fall.
 Below are details, including links to several resources for students, and instructions on how to navigate this process.

 Make sure you are aware of the official documents that you will need to fill out.

 - The B.C. provincial government has a Self Isolation Plan online form that can be completed prior to arriving in B.C.
 The form will ask for the following information: